New Search is a Simple Search and is the default search in Omni.

 Example: ("basic income" OR "guaranteed income") AND poverty

-To search for words or numerical identifiers in specific fields such as author, title, subject, medical subject, call number (LC, NLM, CODOC, Local, etc.), ISBN or ISSN, go to Advanced Search and select the desired fields from the drop-down menus.
+To search for words or identifiers in specific fields such as author, title, subject, medical subject, call number (LC, NLM, CODOC, Local, etc.), ISBN or ISSN, go to Advanced Search and select the desired fields from the drop-down menus.